Mugna0990/RL-Car-Navigation-from-scratch/readme.md

 This project implements a Reinforcement Learning (RL) agent that learns to control and navigate a car to a goal on a 2D map. **Notably, all core Artificial Intelligence components, including the Deep Q-Network, neural network layers, and the Adam optimizer, are implemented entirely from scratch in C++, without reliance on external machine learning libraries.**

-The agent utilizes its custom-built Deep Q-Network (DQN) to make decisions.
-The project also includes a map editor for creating custom tracks and an SFML-based visualizer to display the agent's learned path.

 ## Project Overview

 The primary goal of this project is to train an autonomous car agent to navigate a predefined track from a start ('S') position to a goal ('G') position.
 The agent learns through trial and error, interacting with the environment and receiving rewards or penalties based on its actions.

-A key aspect of this project is that the **Reinforcement Learning algorithms and neural network components are built from the ground up in C++**.
-This includes the Deep Q-Network, the individual network layers (handling forward and backward propagation), and the Adam optimization algorithm.

 The agent perceives its environment using a `State` representation, which includes its position, direction, speed, and distances to nearby walls.
 It uses its Deep Q-Network (DQN) to approximate the optimal action-value function, guiding its decision-making process.
 Actions include accelerating, decelerating, and changing direction (Up, Down, Left, Right).

 Training is facilitated by an epsilon-greedy exploration strategy and experience replay, ensuring stable and efficient learning.
-The project also provides tools for creating custom game maps and visualizing the agent's performance.
+The project also includes a map editor for creating custom tracks and an SFML-based visualizer to display the agent's learned path.

 ## Project Structure

 The project is organized into a `src` directory with several subdirectories:

 * `src/`
-    * `main.cpp`: Main entry point for the Map Editor and normal game (the game is intended for testing the enviroment).
+    * `main.cpp`: Main entry point for the Map Editor and classic game (the game is intended for testing the enviroment).
     * `game_main.cpp`: Main entry point for training the RL agent.
     * `visualize.cpp`: Main entry point for the Movement Visualizer.
     * `AI/`
-        * `Agent.h` encapsulates the RL logic, including action selection and learning from experience using the NN.
+        * `Agent.h`RL logic, including action selection and learning from experience using the NN.
-        * `NeuralNetwork.h` / `NeuralNetwork.cpp`: Implements the neural network **from scratch**.
+        * `NeuralNetwork.h` / `NeuralNetwork.cpp`: Implements the neural network*.
-        * `Layer.h` / `Layer.cpp`: Defines individual neural network layers **from scratch**.
+        * `Layer.h` / `Layer.cpp`: Defines individual neural network layers.
-        * `Optimizer.h` / `Optimizer.cpp`: Implements the Adam optimizer **from scratch**.
+        * `Optimizer.h` / `Optimizer.cpp`: Implements the Adam optimizer.
         * `ReplayBuffer.h`: Provides the experience replay buffer.
         * `State.h`: Defines the agent's state representation.
     * `game/`